-Casco Bay High School is proud to be a credentialed, lead school in the EL Education (formerly Expeditionary Learning) national network of schools.
-CBHS has been named one of Maine’s top high schools by US News and World Report and Niche.com.
+Casco Bay High School is proud to be a credentialed, lead school in the EL Education national network of schools.
+CBHS has been named one of Maine’s top high schools by U.S. News & World Report and Niche.com.
 CBHS was chosen as one of twenty “Deeper Learning” schools in the country.
 The National Education Policy Center selected CBHS as a “School of Opportunity (Gold Level),” the first ever in Maine.
+In 2023, Casco Bay’s innovative excellence was highlighted in two new books about progressive education as well as in videos by Edutopia and the New Teacher Center.

 What We Do: Learning Expeditions

 Our instruction results in quality work about genuine problems for a real audience.
-Learning Expeditions are long-term in-depth studies of a single topic that explore compelling social and environmental questions, incorporate vital standards, involve fieldwork, and culminate in an authentic project, product or performance.
-The Class of 2023 has undertaken learning expeditions on topics ranging from climate change to the Israeli-Palestinian conflict.
+Learning Expeditions are long-term in-depth studies of a single topic that explore compelling social and environmental questions, incorporate vital standards, involve fieldwork, and culminate in an authentic project, product, or performance.
+The Class of 2024 has undertaken learning expeditions on topics ranging from climate change to global migration.

 - Class of 2022 Highest GPA: 3.96/4.0